illusionxc/TCR-Net/README.md

 4. **R_rule** — Rule-conflict score: weighted sum of 5 explicit business-rule violations
 5. **Fusion** — Normalized component scores fused via learned weights, mapped to {Low, Medium, High} through validation-tuned thresholds

-## Citation

-If you use this code in your research, please cite the associated paper (under review).

-## License

-Released for academic and research purposes.